-Four Game Development Alumni, Daniele, Patrick, Julian and Vincent have put their heads together to recognise their dream: starting their very own Gaming Development Studio: Royal Potato Studio!
+Four Game Design Alumni, Daniele, Patrick, Julian and Vincent have put their heads together to recognise their dream: starting their very own Gaming Development Studio: Royal Potato Studio!
 These four have been hard at work developing their first project, 'Cyber Cycle', which has just been released for download.
 We had a chat with Daniele to talk about Royal Potato, Cyber Cycle and his time at JMC.

 "The more passion you have the greater the reward"